 - 10.1 Flight Time: Plan and execute three sUAS missions using small Unmanned Aircraft Systems (sUAS) while serving as a pilot in command.
-Each mission will include the following: - a. creating an autonomous flight plan that is safe and fully complies with Federal Aviation Authority regulations within the National Airspace; - b. completing the planned objective; - c. demonstrating mission planning, preparation, execution, and the post-flight debrief; - d. maintaining safe operating procedures; - e. demonstrating situational awareness; - f. performing risk mitigation; and - g. practicing standards of professionalism.
+Each mission will include the following:

+- a. cCreating an autonomous flight plan that is safe and fully complies with Federal Aviation Authority regulations within the National Airspace:

+- b. completing the planned objective:

+- c. dDemonstrating mission planning, preparation, execution, and the post-flight debrief;

+- d. mMaintaining safe operating procedures;

+- e. dDemonstrating situational awareness:

+- f. pPerforming risk mitigation; -and

+g. pPracticing standards of professionalism.

-- P21: Partnership for 21st Century Skills - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.